LEARNAcademy/syllabus/rails/controllers-routes-views.md

 ### Controller Arguments

-Often we do some logic in the controller and send on the results to the view with instance variables.
+Often we do some logic in the controller and then send on the results to the view with instance variables.

 Let's create a new route and controller for example: